[NEW] EXPLORING – The Gilbert Cope Collections on FamilySearch Beginner/Intermediate

-PROFILE OF A QUAKER – Finding a Friend in Colonial America Beginner
+PROFILE OF A QUAKER – Finding a Friend in Colonial America Beginner/Intermediate

 The profile of a Quaker (Friend) can be as distinctive as a fingerprint with their unique ethnic origin, belief system, marriage practices, and separate record structure.
 This session will teach you the profiling techniques you’ll need to spot a Quaker in colonial America.